ioBroker/ioBroker.docs/docs/en/install/virtualbox.md

 Memory consumption: a dynamic VM with 10 GB and Ubuntu 16.10 Full + iobroker occupies about 1.7 GB of memory.
 My 11 snapshots occupy 8.6 GB.

-I automatically copy my entire personal area, including the VirtualBOX VM directory, to a second hard drive every night using the “Back in Time” program.
+Every night I automatically copy my entire personal area, including the VirtualBOX VM directory, to a second hard drive using the “Back in Time” program.
 Several versions are kept there and automatically deleted after a certain period of time.
 Screenshot dated 2016-04-26 22-55-23.png This is running VirtualBox.

 ```